Did you know?

 Kākā are mainly diurnal but active at night during fine weather or a full moon.

-Flocks of boisterous kākā gather in the early morning and late evening to socialise - their amusing antics and raucous voice led Māori to refer to them as chattering and gossiping.
+Flocks of boisterous kākā gather early morning and late evening to socialise - their amusing antics and raucous voice led Māori to refer to them as chattering and gossiping.

 When Europeans first arrived in New Zealand, they found kākā in abundance through out the forests of both islands, but by 1930 the birds were localised to a few areas.

 Today, they are still reasonably common in the Whirinaki, and Pureora forest parks, but even within these strongholds, numbers are thought to be declining.
 Other large forested areas are almost empty of kākā.